S-Spiegl/CV/README.md

 - Led ten different seminar groups (amounting to over a hundred classes) over the course of two years, teaching Latin, Roman history and Greek history as well as crash courses in Latin and Ancient Greek for prospective students in 2011 and 2012, while also completing my PhD and working as an administrator and grant-writer.
 - I also took part in an outreach programme designed to get students from widening participation backgrounds into the University of Manchester, providing one-on-one coaching.
 - This teaching and coaching experience has proved helpful at Makers when I have needed to explain concepts and principles to fellow students (since much of the course revolved around self-directed learning), as well as knowing how to provide constructive feedback when carrying out code-reviews.
+INCORPORTATE:

+- Prior to founding my business, my background was in academia, and involved translating from ancient and modern languages.
+Just as I enjoy the relationship between scripts and syntaxes found in different human languages, I’ve enjoyed seeing how coding languages complement each other.
+- As well as being proficient in German and being able to speak several other languages to various degrees, I can read several other scripts, namely Greek, Cyrillic, and Hebrew.

 # Skills